simison/simison.github.io/_posts/2015-06-08-how-does-trustroots-compare.markdown

 <span class="lead">Why should I join you guys and what's the difference?</span>

 We hear this question sometimes and it often includes phrases like <em>"—why don't you help BeWelcome instead?"</em> or <em>"—what's wrong with Couchsurfing?"</em>.
-Complete reply would be lengthy and complicated.
+Complete reply would be lengthy and complicated, but I'll give you some food for thought.

 About Couchsurfing many have written much better than I could and one of the latest good reads comes from Nithin Coca: <em>[The improbable rise and fall of Couchsurfing](http://kernelmag.dailydot.com/issue-sections/features-issue-sections/13124/life-and-death-couchsurfing/)</em>.
 Check it out.